joejk2/zettelkasten/README.md

             3a2         scalene
            3b           quadrilateral

-The list can be ordered by last updated time with `ctrl-u`:
+The list can be ordered by last updated time with `ctrl-l`:

     07-20 1             foo
           2             bar